 Hey there!
 I’m Clarice (she/her).

-Outside of my research, I was part of the UNH Women in Science leadership team for several years, serve on the UNH Earth Science Diversity, Equity, and Inclusion Committee, and love to mentor undergraduate students.
+I was part of the UNH Women in Science leadership team for several years and love to mentor undergraduate students.
 I was a 2020 AGU Voices for Science Advocate and co-founded the Peatland ECR Action Team (PEAT).
-Outside of work you can find me in search of the best local breweries, dropping into a modern dance class, day hiking, and exploring neighborhood farmers markets and cafes around the Bay Area.
+Outside of work you can find me in search of the best local breweries, dropping into a modern dance class, and exploring neighborhood farmers markets around the Bay Area.